GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 212-225
+GENERATED FROM PYTHON SOURCE LINES 242-259

 A word on data distribution
 ---------------------------

 Until now, this notebook mainly dealt with the technical aspects of working with a database.
 It should provide the basic tools to perform actual analysis on the stored data.
 In preparation for another notebook, we analyse the distribution of data, to answer for example the question: *How probable is a temperature of X °C at a certain depth of Y km, according to our data?*
 This may be done with another query, yielding all temperatures in a pre-defined depth bracket, for example.
-Another method for a quick estimate of data distribution is, to calculate the [Kernel Density Estimate](https://mathisonian.github.io/kde/) which, as the name says, is an estimate of a function underlying a certain distribution.
+Another method for a quick estimate of data distribution is, to calculate the `Kernel Density Estimate <https://mathisonian.github.io/kde/>`_) which, as the name says, is an estimate of a function underlying a certain distribution.
 Mathematically, it can be written as:

 $$ f(x) = \sum_i K \bigg(\frac{x-i}{bw}\bigg) $$

 Where $K$ is the *Kernel* or *Kernel function*, and $bw$ the *bandwidth*.
 The higher the bandwith, the smoother the resulting KDE, as it controls the distance, at which data points contribute to the current KDE-value.
 That is, a smaller bandwidth yields a more erratic KDE, while a high bandwidth value yields a smooth, yet shallower KDE where more distant points are taken into account.

-Here, we use the [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html) implementation of a gaussian KDE.
+Here, we use the `scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html>`_ implementation of a gaussian KDE.
 This means, $K$ is a gaussian Kernel.
 The bandwidth is estimated using a Scott estimate \cite{scott1979}, which automatically estimates an appropriate bandwidth.

 In the following lines, we set up a linear regression through all borehole data and visualize the data distribution by coloring the data by their KDE value:

 ..
-GENERATED FROM PYTHON SOURCE LINES 225-254
+GENERATED FROM PYTHON SOURCE LINES 259-288

 .. code-block:: default